Course Outline

 Goal:

-The goal of this task is to demonstrate your capacity to engage students in Psychology through the use of engaging stimuli, activity or demonstration, to develop a class discussion.
+The goal of this task is to demonstrate your capacity to engage students in Psychology through the use of engaging stimuli, activity or demonstration, and develop a class discussion around this concept.

 Product: Oral